rachadiannovansyah/go-echo-boilerplate-ipj/README.md

 4. **/deploy** contains the container (Docker) package configuration and template(docker-compose) for project deployment.

-5. **/development** includes Docker and docker-compose files for setup linter.

-6. **/migrations** has files for run migrations.
+5. **/migrations** has files for run migrations.

-7. **/models** includes structures describing data models.
+6. **/models** includes structures describing data models.

-8. **/repositories** contains methods for selecting entities from the database.
+7. **/repositories** contains methods for selecting entities from the database.

-9. **/requests** has structures describing the parameters of incoming requests, and validator.
+8. **/requests** has structures describing the parameters of incoming requests, and validator.

-10. **/responses** includes structures describing the parameters of outgoing response.
+9. **/responses** includes structures describing the parameters of outgoing response.

-11. **/server** is the main project folder.
+10. **/server** is the main project folder.
 This folder contains the executable server.go.

-12. **/server/builders** contains builders for initializing entities.
+11. **/server/builders** contains builders for initializing entities.

-13. **/server/handlers** contains request handlers.
+12. **/server/handlers** contains request handlers.

-14. **/server/routes** has a file for configuring routes.
+13. **/server/routes** has a file for configuring routes.

-15. **/services** contains methods for creating entities.
+14. **/services** contains methods for creating entities.

-16. **/tests**  includes tests and test data.
+15. **/tests**  includes tests and test data.

 ## Code quality
 For control code quality we are use [golangci-lint](https://github.com/golangci/golangci-lint).